Devil's Disciples Motorcycle Club (Canada): War with the Popeyes

 From 1968 to 1970, a turf war broke out between the Devil's Disciples Motorcycle Club and the Popeye Moto Club for control over Montreal's drug trade.
 The conflict is often referred to as the First Quebec Biker War to distinguish it from the later and more notable Quebec Biker War between the Hells Angels Motorcycle Club and Rock Machine which lasted from 1994 until 2002.

 In 1968, during the beginning of the gang war, Devils Disciples member Clermont Lemire was sentenced to seven years in prison for raping a 20-year-old woman who he had picked up Papineau St. and taken to the club's headquarters on Casgrain St. where the act occurred.
 Four additional members of the Devils Disciples were alleged to have been involved in the rape incident.

 Sometime around May 1968, a group of 10 Popeye members formed a roadblock with their motorbikes to prevent 8 members of the Devil's Disciples from passing when a chance meeting between both gangs occurred outside 820 Taschereau.
 18-year-old Devil's Disciples member Jean-Yves Picquet was stabbed to death by members of the Popeyes while attempting to get through.
 The stabbing resulted in the arrest of 5 of the bikers.

 Later in June of the same year, a total of over 100 bikers belonging both to the Popeye Moto Club and the Devil's Disciples clashed in a large-scale fight in which chains and clubs were used as melee weapons.
 Four of the combatants ended up being hospitalized as a result of the fighting.
 60 of the bikers involved in the incident were arrested by police.

-In May 1970 three Devil's Disciples fatally stabbed a Popeye MC member Pierre Boucher.
-They were arrested and tried for the crime sometime subsequently.
+In May 1970 three Devil's Disciples fatally stabbed Popeye MC member Pierre Boucher.
+They were subsequently arrested and tried for the crime.

 As the conflict went on, police grew frustrated and ordered a sit-down with members of the Popeyes and Devil's Disciples in an effort to put an end to the war between both groups.
 The meeting between both groups was arranged after a high-ranking Devil's Disciples Motorcycle Club member was killed in an incident where he, along with 49 of his fellow club members, barricaded the Jacques Cartier bridge with their motorcycles while 7 of the Popeyes were trying to get through.
 The sit-down was unsuccessful, however, as the killings and violence did not stop afterwards.

 In its entirety, the conflict left at least 5 dead and 30 wounded with the Popeyes emerging as victorious.
 As a result of their triumphant victory over the Devil's Disciples, the Popeye Moto Club became the dominant club in Quebec.